martincarre/fast-crypto/README.md

 ## Other info:

-This is currently running on a Raspberry Pi 3 Model B with pi64 OS (for the mongodb support): https://github.com/bamarni/pi64
+This is currently running on a Raspberry Pi 3 Model B with pi64 OS (for the mongodb support): https://github.com/bamarni/pi64.
+I seem to be having troubles with the Raspberry Pi and Mongodb.
+Everything works correctly up to some point.
+I believe that the raspberry memory is too low and that Mongodb crashes when it fills the RAM...